sungnga/instagram-clone-app/README.md

   - The option buttons in the Dialog are: Unfollow, Go to post, Share to..., Copy Link, and Cancel
   - For Cancel, add an onClick event handler and set it to onClose

+### 19. Building the ExplorePage component:
+- The route for the explore page is `/explore`
+- The explore page consists of 2 sections:
+  - the Discover People section, which has a carousel with a list of suggested followers
+  - the Explore section, which has a grid of suggested posts.
+When mouse-over a post it'll show the number of likes and comments
+- In src/pages/explore.js file and in ExplorePage component:
+  - Import and render the Layout component
+  - Then inside the Layout component, import and render both the ExploreSuggestions and ExploreGrid components
+- In src/components/explore/ExploreSuggestions.js file:
+  - When the screen size is xs or smaller, the ExploreSuggestions will be hidden.
+Use the Material UI `<Hidden />` component and specify `xsDown` and wrap all the content inside this Hidden component
+  - Since we've already built the FollowSuggestions component we can just import and render it here
+- In src/components/explore/ExploreGrid.js file:
+  - If loading is true, import and render the LoadingLargeIcon component
+  - Else, map over the defaultPost array from our data.js file for now.
+And for each post element, render it in the `<GridPost />` component.
+Pass down the post object as post props
+- In src/components/shared/GridPost.js file:
+  - Accept the post props from the ExploreGrid parent component
+  - Render the post images in a grid
+  - There's an overlay over each post image and it displays the number of likes and comments